Extremal eigenvalues of local Hamiltonians: Introduction

 Here we study the extremal eigenvalues of quantum Hamiltonians which are only weakly interacting, in the sense that they can be written as sums of terms where each term depends only on a few qubits, and each qubit is included in only a few terms.
 With this mild form of locality imposed, how far apart must the largest and smallest eigenvalues be?
 If the Hamiltonian were non-interacting, the separation should scale with the size of the system.
 For a more general Hamiltonian, the extremal eigenvectors may be highly entangled and interacting terms may contribute opposite signs.
 Nevertheless, in this paper we show lower bounds on the norms of local Hamiltonians under very general conditions.
 An additional argument shows specifically that the ground-state energy is low (or if desired, that the top eigenvalue is high).

 \begin{thm} Let $H$ be a traceless $k$-local Hamiltonian on $n$ qubits such that $k=O(1)$.
-Assume that $H$ can be expressed as a weighted sum of $m$ distinct Pauli terms such that each term is weight $\Theta(1)$, and each qubit participates in at most $\ell$ terms.
-Then $\|H\| = \Omega(m / \sqrt{\ell} )$ and $\lambda_{\min}(H) \le - \Omega(m / \ell)$.
+Assume that $H$ can be expressed as a weighted sum of $m$ distinct Pauli terms such that each term has operator norm $\Theta(1)$, and each qubit participates in at most $\ell$ terms.
+Then $\|H\| \ge \Omega(m / \sqrt{\ell} )$ and $\lambda_{\min}(H) \le - \Omega(m / \ell)$.
 In each case the bound is achieved by a product state which can be found efficiently using a classical algorithm. \end{thm}

 In the above theorem, $\|H\|$ is the operator norm of $H$ and $\lambda_{\min}(H)$ is the lowest eigenvalue (ground-state energy) of $H$.
 (Of course a similar statement could also be made about $\lambda_{\max}$.
 We focus on $\lambda_{\min}$ because of its relevance to physical systems and to constraint satisfaction problems.)
 The notation $O(f(x)), \Omega(f(x))$ refers to functions that are $\leq c f(x)$ or $\geq cf(x)$, respectively, for some absolute constant $c$.
 We write $\Theta(f(x))$ to mean both a function that is both $O(f(x))$ and $\Omega(f(x))$.